react-dates/react-dates/README.md

 import 'react-dates/initialize';
 ```

-As of v13.0.0 of `react-dates`, this project relies on `react-with-styles`.
-If you want to continue using CSS stylesheets and classes, there is a little bit of extra set-up required to get things going.
-As such, you need to import `react-dates/initialize` to set up class names on our components.
+As of v13.0.0, `react-dates` relies on [`react-with-styles`](https://github.com/airbnb/react-with-styles).
+Therefore, to get started, you need to import `react-dates/initialize` to set up class names on our components.
 This import should go at the top of your application as you won't be able to import any `react-dates` components without it.

 Note: This component assumes `box-sizing: border-box` is set globally in your page's CSS.